fmbot-discord/docs/docs/privacy.md

 - Server id
 - The text in the command

+If you have logged into the bot the bot will scrobble songs music bots play to your Last.fm profile by default.
+You can opt-out of this feature by using the `/botscrobbling` command.

+For this feature the bot tries to fetch the artist and track name from messages music bots send in your server.
+If a song is successfully found, it will be send to Last.fm.
+No message content is stored or proessed otherwise.

 We don't store any data from users that have not registered in the bot.
+If you don't want us to store any data about you, do not log into the bot.

 ## FOR WHAT PURPOSE(S) DO YOU STORE IT?
 To identify who is calling the command and get the appropriate parameters to customize their command.